alfonsof/azure-java-examples/azureblobstoragecopy/README.md

 This folder contains a Java application example that handles Blob storage on Microsoft Azure.

-Copy a file from a Blob Storage container to another Blob Storage container.
+Copy a Blob from a Blob Storage container to another Blob Storage container.

 ## Requirements